GeorgePapalazaridis/contact-form/README.md

     -   Connect the form to a server to handle submissions.
 -   **Email Notifications**:
     -   Automatically send email notifications on form submission.
+-   **Improved Accessibility**:
+    -   Enhance ARIA attributes for better screen reader support.
--   **Additional Fields**:
+-   **Automated Testing**:
-    -   Add more input types, such as file uploads or phone numbers.
+    -   Add tests for validation logic and responsive design.

 ## 📝 License